ysdn2019/Graduates-List/graduates/allister-marks.md

 ---
 path: /work/he-she-they
 graduate: Allister Marks
-mainimg: /assets/work/HeSheThey_bookcover-AllisterMarks.png
+mainimg: /assets/work/marks_allister_project1_web_main.jpg
-thumbnailimg: /assets/work/HeSheThey_bookcover-AllisterMarks.png
+thumbnailimg: /assets/work/marks_allister_project1_web_main.jpg
 title: He/She/They
 groupmembers:
 fields: Book Design, Typography
 mediumdimensions: Book, approx. 6.5 x 8in
-description: A platform committed to sharing personal narratives of non-binary and trans people in the GTA and Niagara Region. /He/She/They walks readers through a highly diverse collection of uncensored insight, childhood recollections, struggles, triumphs, and knowledge shared from an inclusive group of eleven non-binary and trans individuals.
+description: Committed to approaching gender in a transparent manner in order to bring greater visibility to the non-binary and trans community, he/she/they gathers a collection of honest and uncensored experiences and perspectives of an inclusive group of non-binary and trans people from contrastingly different backgrounds, gender identities, and ages ranging from eighteen to sixty-five.
 digitallink:
 image1:
 subtitle1: